aantron/markup.ml/doc/CONTRIBUTING.md

 type 'a cps = (exn -> unit) -> ('a -> unit) -> unit
 ```

-Pieces of each parser are connected to each other by CPS streams, or *kstreams*,
+Pieces of each parser are connected to each other by CPS streams, or *kstreams*
-where *k* is for kontinuation ([markup_kstream.mli][kstream]).
-The fundamental
-function on these streams is:
+([markup_kstream.mli][kstream]).
+The fundamental function on these streams is:

 ```ocaml
 next : 'a t -> (exn -> unit) -> (unit -> unit) -> ('a -> unit) -> unit